margoo0o/MLA-JavaScript-Express-Server/README.md

 ## Running Locally

-**Note:** A mongoDB container runs on port 27018 to prevent conflicts with the MLA mongoDB instance.
+**Note:** A mongoDB container runs on port 27017.
+You may need to update the port, or stop any existing MongoDB containers.

 ```
 npm install